JesusGPriego/Android-learning/README.md

 # Tres en raya:

-In this project I'm showing the next adquired skills:
+In this project I'm showing the next acquired skills:

 * Work with GridLayout.
 * Use of MediaPlayer class.